Quick Start

 trigger.start();

-trigger.on(TRIGGER_EVENT_SUCCESS, ({ roomUrl }) => {
+trigger.on(TRIGGER_EVENT_SUCCESS, async ({ roomUrl }) => {

-console.log("Webhook has been triggered!");
+console.log("Webhook trigger has been matched!");

 const assistant = new Assistant({ assistantKey: "my-assistant-key" });

-assistant.joinRoom("https://your-subdomain.whereby.com/your-room-name");
+await assistant.joinRoom("https://your-subdomain.whereby.com/your-room-name");

-assistant.sendChatMessage("Hello!
+roomConnection.sendChatMessage("Hello!
 I'm your assistant, how can I help you?");

 });